 Now we've got the required software, it's time to get the Amazon Echo hardware itself set up.
 Take the speaker and turn it over to find the power jack, then take the Echo's power adapter and plug it into the power jack on the Echo speaker.

 Finally, take the power adapter's other end and plug it into the wall.
 Great work!
 Your Amazon Echo now has power, and should start glowing as it configures itself.
 We're on our way to setting it up.

 You're nearly there!
 Once your Echo is connected to the mains, you'll have to wait a couple of seconds for it to initialize.
 Its light ring will turn blue for a couple of moments, then switch to orange, and then play a short audio greeting.
 At this point the Amazon Echo is ready for the final setup step.

-Next, open the Alexa app you downloaded earlier on your phone or tablet, then tap the cog-shaped icon in the bottom-right to get to Settings for the next set up stage.
+Next, open the Alexa app you downloaded earlier on your phone or tablet, then tap the 'More' menu in the bottom-right to get to Settings for the next set up stage.

-Select 'Set up a new device' to start the Wi-Fi connection process.
+Select 'Add a device' to start the Wi-Fi connection process.
 You now need to teach the Echo how to log into your home Wi-Fi, so it can get online on its own in future.

 Select 'Connect to Wi-Fi' from the next page to continue the set up process and get connected: first, the instructions ask you to check that the device is currently displaying an orange ring.

 If not, you'll have to hold the 'action button' for five seconds first to put the device into setup mode.
 With that done, you'll need to hop out of the Alexa app and into your phone's own settings menu.